 The Doctor of Psychology (Psy.D.) in School Psychology provides school psychology practitioners with advanced training in the areas of psychological assessment, interventions, and applied research in an evidence-based, behavior analytic perspective.
 The focus of the Psy.D. includes advanced training in school psychology that goes beyond what a student typically acquires during master's-level training.
 Psy.D. students are expected to demonstrate their research and scholarship through the completion of a dissertation.
 The Psy.D. course of study includes 111 credit hours.
-During the final portion of the program, students complete a 2,000 clock hour pre-doctoral internship.
+During the final portion of the program, students complete a 1,500 to 2,000 clock hour pre-doctoral internship.
 Following completion of the Psy.D. program, graduates will be eligible for state certification as a school psychologist, and national certification as a Nationally Certified School Psychologist.
 Following completion of a 1,500 clock-hour post-doctoral training experience, graduates will also be eligible to apply for licensure as a psychologist.

 School Psychology Program

 Those students admitted to the Psy.D. with a bachelor's degree are required to complete at least 111 credit hours.
 Admitted students with a prior graduate degree may request a transcript review to determine if any prior courses can be transferred.
 Transfer credits will be applied to the Psy.D. program.

 SPY 670 Cognitive and Affective Bases of Behavior

 Social Aspects of Behavior

 SPY 709 History and Systems of Psychology

 HCE 605 Psychological Measurement and Evaluation